-5.1 Governing Body
+5.1 Governing board

-The Governing Body has overall responsibility for ensuring that our school complies with all relevant data protection obligations.
+The governing board has overall responsibility for ensuring that our school complies with all relevant data protection obligations.

-5.2 Data Protection Officer
+5.2 Data protection officer

-The Data Protection Officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and guidelines where applicable.
+The data protection officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and quidelines where applicable.

-They will provide an annual report of their activities directly to the governing body and, where relevant, report to the body their advice and recommendations on school data protection issues.
+They will provide an annual report of their activities directly to the governing board and, where relevant, report to the board their advice and recommendations on school data protection issues.